 3. Maximize Your Storage

 Kitchens are often short on storage space, so finding creative ways to make the most of what you’ve got is crucial, especially during the holidays.
 Ditch the boxes or bags and store dry goods in glass canisters to make for an attractive display on counters or open shelving.
-Flat items such as baking sheets and cutting boards can be stored vertically to maximize space and make it easier to find what you need when you’re preparing a meal.
+You can maximize space and make it easier to find what you need when preparing a meal by storing flat items such as baking sheets and cutting boards vertically.

 Pro Tip: Use organizational inserts in your drawers to help give everything a place, grouping similar items together so you know just where to look for them.